Search the Microsoft Purview Data Catalog

-Search will only return items in collections you're a data reader or curator for.
-For more information, see create and manage Collections.
+Search will only return items in collections where you're a data reader or curator.
+For more information, see roles and permissions in collections.

 The Microsoft Purview relevance engine sorts through all the matches and ranks them based on what it believes their usefulness is to a user.
 For example, a data consumer is likely more interested in a table curated by a data steward that matches on multiple keywords than an unannotated folder.
 Many factors determine an asset’s relevance score and the Microsoft Purview search team is constantly tuning the relevance engine to ensure the top search results have value to you.

-For certain annotations, you can select the ellipses to choose between an AND condition or an OR condition.
+Then select any filter category you would like to narrow your results by, and select any values you would like to narrow results to.
+For some filters, you can select the ellipses to choose between an AND condition or an OR condition.